sUhAs1011/GUIDEWARE_DEVTRAILS_UNIVERSITY_HACKATHON_2026/README.md

 # 🏆 Hackathon Project

 ShiftGuard was developed as a hackathon project to demonstrate how **Artificial Intelligence**, **Machine Learning**, and **Parametric Insurance** can work together to provide fast, transparent, and automated financial protection for gig economy workers.

----

-# 📄 License

-This project was developed for hackathon purposes by the **DevTrails Team**.

----

-⭐ If you found this project interesting, consider giving the repository a star!